charlemo/phone-whitelist-processor-web/README.md

-Here's an updated README.md that includes comprehensive sections on building, running locally, and development:

 # Phone Whitelist Processor Web Application

 A web application for validating and processing phone number whitelist files, specifically designed for Philippine mobile numbers.